Fowler Avenue Connection

 A variety of transportation options

-by Mara, almost 3 years ago
+by Mara, over 3 years ago

 Building more through streets allows the vehicular traffic to spread out, making it more inviting to drive more frequently.
 Hence the construction or widening of roads does NOT lead to less congestion - instead it acutually has the opposite effect because more people drive.